Shoppers at Dosthill Co-op have generously donated their dividends to raise nearly £1,000 for the village Brownie pack.

 “We also need some outdoor equipment and more resources for the Brownies to study for their badges in a variety of subjects.
 These encourage them to think out of the box and give them the idea that anything is possible, and girls can do whatever they want to do.
 One is an aviation badge which involves having to design a model plane.”

 The Tamworth Co-op Community Dividend Fund, now in its 10th year, gives thousands of pounds annually to community organisations, charities and schools in the area.
-Each of the Co-op’s 11 convenience stores, along with its supermarket and department store, adopts a worthy cause on its doorstep, based on customers’ nominations.
+Each of the Co-op’s 11 convenience stores, along with its supermarket and department store, adopts a worthy cause on its doorstep.